-Table 5 Lessons That Teachers and Students Anticipate to Learning
+Lessons That Teachers and Students Anticipate to Learning

-Lesso Lessons That Teachers and Students Anticipate to Learning Parti cipant Statements 2 "I anticipate keeping my students engaged by creating a model to integrate the traditional curriculum with material that is relevant to students' lives."
+Partic ipant Statements 2 "I anticipate keeping my students engaged by creating a model to integrate the traditional curriculum with material that is relevant to students' lives."
 3 "I anticipate learning and reviewing the effects of COVID 19 from the student's perspective."
 5 "Through this lesson, my students will learn the importance of analyzing multiple sources for information.
-They will learn to not rely on one source alone as the information can sometimes be inaccurate."
-6 "I anticipate being culturally responsive to make positive changes on instructional materials, student-teacher relationships, classroom climate, and self-awareness to improve learning for my students." cipant Statements 1 "Team learning, accountable talk, and partnering occurs to foster collaboration in a culturally sensitive environment."
-3 "Students will participate in small groups with varying roles of participation which will include sharing of cultural diversity."
-4 "Throughout the school year, my students complete and present a group project that represents th various cultures within the classroom."
-5 "My students will have opportunities to engage in small group discussions such as reading and analyzing texts.
-They will also be assigned group projects periodically, especially hands-on activities."
-8 "Students are assigned group assignments that will allow them to learn from each other."
+They will learn to not rely on one source alone as the information can sometimes inaccurate."
+6 "I anticipate being culturally responsive to make positive changes on instructional materials, student-teacher relationships, classroom climate, and self-awareness to improve learning for my students."
+Table 6 Table 6 f Group Activities f Group Activities Use o f Group Activities Use of Partic f Group Activities i pant Statements "Team learning, accountable talk, and partnering occurs to foster collaboration in a culturally Use of Partic f Group Activities ipant Statements "Team learning, accountable talk, and partnering occurs to foster collaboration in a culturally sensitive environment."
+"Students will participate in small groups with varying roles of participation which will include Use of Partic 1 3 f Group Activities ipant Statements "Team learning, accountable talk, and partnering occurs to foster collaboration in a culturally sensitive environment."
+"Students will participate in small groups with varying roles of participation which will include sharing of cultural diversity."
+"Throughout the school year, my students complete and present a group project that represents the Use of Partic 1 3 4 f Group Activities ipant Statements "Team learning, accountable talk, and partnering occurs to foster collaboration in a culturally sensitive environment."
+"Students will participate in small groups with varying roles of participation which will include sharing of cultural diversity."
+"Throughout the school year, my students complete and present a group project that represents the various cultures within the classroom."
+"My students will have opportunities to engage in small group discussions such as reading and analyzing texts.
+They will also be assigned group projects periodically, especially hands-on